astuto/astuto/README.md

 ## Features

 * Collect and manage feedback
-* Boards and statuses, to better organize feedback
+* Create custom boards and statuses, to better organize feedback
-* Roadmap, to let your users know what you're working on
+* Customize your roadmap, to let your users know what you're working on
-* Email notifications, to inform users of updates or comments
 * Many more...

 ## Requirements